Huggy Bear (band): Other projects

 Members of Huggy Bear also played as the Furbelows.
 In 1993, Rowley and Johnson released an EP as The Element of Crime on Soul Static Sound records, with members of Linus, Skinned Teen, Sister George and Blood Sausage.
 Elliott and Johnson also joined Blood Sausage, while Rowley assisted Skinned Teen live and with artwork, and Elliot guested on their 1994 album.

 After leaving Huggy Bear, Hill formed Phantom Pregnancies with Delia from Mambo Taxi and Sean from Wat Tyler.
 Slade briefly joined I'm Being Good, and then Comet Gain.
 Since 2020 he has played bass in Snoozers with Nadia Buyse (Dubais) and Steve Dore (Casual Dots).

 Jo Johnson has been playing and releasing solo ambient music since 2012.
 In 2014, she released debut digital album Weaving on Further Records.
 Since then, she has released The Serpentine Path on Going In, The Wave Ahead EP on Mysteries of the Deep and, in 2024, a third album, Let Go Your Fear on Castles in Space, and contributed to a number of compilations.
 Jo began collaborating with pianist and composer Hilary Robinson during the pandemic and the duo released Session One on 9128.live in 2021.

-In 2019, Chris Rowley formed a new band called Adulkt Life with former members of Male Bonding.
+In 2019, Chris Rowley formed new band Adulkt Life with former members of Male Bonding.
 On 27 November of that year, they played their first show at the Lexington in London.
-They released their first single and a digital zine on 18 August 2020, "County Pride", on What's Your Rupture?, followed by debut album Book Of Curses.
+They released their first single and a digital zine on 18 August 2020, "County Pride", on What's Your Rupture?, followed by debut album Book of Curses.
 Their second album There Is No Desire was released in 2023.